 - S&P International Developed High Beta Portfolio (NYSE: IDHB)

 - Europe SmallCap Dividend Fund (NYSE: DFE)

-Investors looking for more direct exposure to Swedish stocks may want to consider American Depository Receipts (ADRs), which are U.S. traded securities that mimic the movements of foreign stocks.
-Many of these ADRs trade on major U.S. stock exchanges, like the NYSE, while others trade on OTC Markets exchanges, like the Pink Sheets.
+Investors who are looking for more direct exposure to Swedish stocks may want to look at American depository receipts (ADRs), which are U.S.-traded securities that mimic the actions of foreign stocks.
+Many of these ADRs trade on major U.S. stock exchanges such as the NYSE.
+Others trade on OTC Markets exchanges, like the Pink Sheets.